 - The ACSS helped increase environmental awareness and education on campus.
 The ACSS was meant to assist the Director of Sustainability in maintaining oversight and implementation of the American College and University Presidents’ Climate Commitment (ACUPCC).

 In 2015, the Steering Committee of the ACSS voted to dissolve itself so that the Director of Sustainability could assemble an organizational structure that was consistent with their vision.
-From this, the Campus Sustainability Committee was created.
+From this foundation, the CSC was created.